 At Bangalore however, the neem in our apartment was just a sapling and not ready to put out flowers.
 Other trees in the neighbourhood didn't seem to have flowers and were anyway too tall to attempt to pluck flowers from them.
 Our apartment ladies WhatsApp group suggested that I try with the vegetable vendors who sit at a makeshift roadside shop a short distance away.
 The first visit 2 days ago was promising, as the lady vendor said she would get the flowers for me and to come back next day.
-Four trips in the hot sun on a dusty road with tearing traffic and no pavement to speak off, and she said she would 'pakka' get them for me this evening.
+Four trips later in the hot sun on a dusty road with tearing traffic and no pavement to speak off, and she said she would 'pakka' get them for me this evening.

-I decided to make the Raw Mango pachadi without the neem flowers, when to my delight and gratitude, my friend Nisha 'raided' a tree at a temple nearby and got me a bunch of neem leaves, with, as my friend Kevin commented, star like pretty pretty little flowers.
+By now I had decided to make the Raw Mango pachadi without the neem flowers, when to my delight and gratitude, my friend Nisha 'raided' a tree at a temple nearby and got me a bunch of neem leaves, with, as another friend Kevin commented, star like pretty pretty little flowers.
 Carefully snipping off the flowers without stalks and leaves, I had my 2 teaspoons full of precious Neem flowers for an authentic raw mango pachadi!
 If the friendly roadside vendor does get me more flowers this evening, you will very soon see a post for a neem flower rasam, on the blog!

-Other traditional recipes :
+Other traditional Tamil cuisine recipes :

 Panakam - the Jaggery Summer Cooler